Dread Delusion

-Dread Delusion takes place in a series of floating islands, known as the Oneiric Isles, centuries after an apocalypse has made the surface uninhabitable.
-These lands are ruled by the Apostatic Union, which has taken repressive measures to seize control, including the ban of worship.
-The player awakes as a prisoner of the Apostatic Union and is offered freedom in exchange for the task of hunting the leader of the outlaw Dark Star Mercenaries, Vela Callose.
-In the course of their pursuit, the player receives the patronage of a forsaken god and becomes embroiled in a struggle with ramifications for all of the Oneiric Isles.

 Gameplay

 Dread Delusion is a role-playing game that is played in first-person perspective across an open world.

 The game features a character system that provides players with opportunities to resolve quests outside of combat, under four attributes (Might, Guile, Wisdom, and Persona) which govern eight skills (Attack, Defence, Lockpick, Agility, Lore, Spellcast, Charm and Barter).
 The player increases attributes through the collection of Delusions, which are skulls found throughout the world and collected through exploration or completion of certain quests.
 Combat is straightforward and used by swinging weapons at enemies using the mouse.
 The player can also interact with the world in several ways using skills, such as using lockpicks to open doors, charm characters to open up dialog options, or use lore to possess the knowledge to interact with items.
 Weapons, spells and quick-use items are managed in the inventory, where the player can also acquire or buy gear that improves their attack and defence skills.
+If the player loses their health and dies, they revert to the last discovered location of a death shrine, scattered throughout the game's map.